 Space – If you have only limited space, then these soil blocks are ideal as they don’t take up as much space as plastic pots.

 Environment – Using soil blocks rather than plastic pots is more environmentally friendly and will get rid of a lot of plastic in your garden.
+That alone is a reason for me to be growing in soil blocks.

 The Mix – I used the soil block mix suggested by Monty Don, but when researching the topic I did find other recipes too.
 But what I would say is, that you want to buy good quality compost.
-If the compost you buy is of low quality and contains uncomposted woodchips I don’t think it would work for soil blocks.
+If the compost you buy is of low quality and contains uncomposted woodchips I don’t think it would work for growing in soil blocks.

 Germination – In my trials growing sweetcorn, lettuce, peas, and beetroot I have found the germination to be as good as any alternative.
 It’s hard to overwater soil blocks which I think does help with germination.